-Living in Sussex, Virginia became increasingly involved with the Trust that administered Charleston, home of her grandmother the painter Vanessa Bell, in due course becoming its Deputy Chairman.
-Her first book (co-authored with her father) CHARLESTON: A Bloomsbury House and Garden was published by Frances Lincoln in 1997.
-In 1999/2000 she made a ten-city tour of the USA to promote the book and Charleston itself.
+In 1988 I got married to author and screenwriter William Nicholson.
+Following the birth of our son in 1989, I left the BBC and shortly afterwards we moved to East Sussex, where both of us had grown up.
+We then had two daughters, born in 1991 and 1993.
+Living in Sussex, I became increasingly involved with the Trust that administered Charleston, home of my grandmother the painter Vanessa Bell, and in due course I became Deputy Chairman.
+My first book (co-authored with my father) Charleston - A Bloomsbury House and Garden was published by Frances Lincoln in 1997.
+In 1999/2000 I made a ten-city tour of the USA to promote the book and Charleston itself.

 In November 2002 Viking published Among the Bohemians - Experiments in Living 1900-1939 to critical acclaim.
 Singled Out - How Two Million Women Survived Without Men After the First World War, was published in August 2007.
 My fourth book Millions Like Us - Women’s Lives in War and Peace 1939-1949 was published in May 2011, followed in 2015 by Perfect Wives in Ideal Homes – The Story of Women in the 1950s.
 The books I write are the kind of books I like to read.
 They tell stories, full of emotion and character, domestic detail and observation.
 But they are also true, and open a window on to our shared past.